Periodic Gravitational Lensing with Oscillating Boson Stars

-The periodic caustic-crossing lensing uncovered here constitutes a distinctive target for time-domain astronomy.
-In the near term, joint analyses that combine Gaia-grade astrometry with high-cadence photometric surveys can already probe periods in the $T \sim 10^2 - 10^5\,\mathrm{s}$ window and place meaningful null constraints on the number density of oscillating boson stars.
-Looking ahead, improved microarcsecond astrometry and deeper, faster time-domain coverage will expand the sensitivity toward lower masses and shorter periods.
-While we focus on optical gravitational lensing in this work, gravitational waves can also be lensed by oscillating boson stars.
-As non-static lenses with caustics, they can imprint distinctive signatures on gravitational-wave signals~\cite{Yang:2024rwc, Ezquiaga:2025gkd}, which we leave for future work.
+The periodic caustic-crossing lensing uncovered here is a distinctive target for time-domain astronomy.
+Its periodicity is intrinsic to the lens map, not produced by transverse source-lens motion.
+This phase-locked caustic motion provides a discriminant against ordinary lensing variability and motivates searches combining photometric and astrometric time series.
+Detecting it requires a suitable combination of photometric depth and precision, high-cadence sampling, a long enough time baseline, and (ideally) sufficient angular resolution.
+In the near term, joint analyses that combine Gaia-grade astrometry with high-cadence photometric surveys can already probe periods in the $T \sim 10^2-10^5\,\mathrm{s}$ window and place meaningful null constraints on the number density of oscillating boson stars.
+Looking ahead, improved microarcsecond astrometry and deeper, faster time-domain coverage will extend the sensitivity toward lower masses and shorter periods.
+While we focus on optical gravitational lensing in this Letter, gravitational waves can also be lensed by oscillating boson stars.
+As nonstatic lenses with caustics, oscillating boson stars can imprint distinctive signatures on gravitational-wave signals~\cite{Yang:2024rwc, Ezquiaga:2025gkd}, which we leave for future work.

-\textbf{Acknowledgments.} X.-Y.~Y. is supported in part by the KIAS Individual Grant No.~QP090702.
+\textit{Acknowledgments---} X.-Y.~Y. is supported in part by the KIAS Individual Grant No.~QP090702.
+T.~C. is supported by the National Natural Science Foundation of China Grant No.~12547155.
 R.-G.~C. is supported in part by the National Natural Science Foundation of China Grant No.~12588101.